brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 The API for IndexedDB is asynchronous, meaning any requested data will be delivered to a callback, rather than directly through return values.

+Adding an index to our object store makes it efficient to query and iterate across, giving us the ability to work on and offline.

 With IndexedDB, after opening a database connection, you can create object stores for your application models.
 For example, in our High Fidelity application from Chapter 4, we would create an object store for our `podcast` model called `podcastObjectStore`.
 In this object store, we can persist any data for our podcasts as regular JavaScript objects.

 ````